SSHGuard/sshguard/doc/sshguard.8.rst

 services.
 It aggregates system logs and blocks repeat offenders using one of several firewall backends.

-**sshguard** can read log messages from standard input (suitable for piping from ``syslog`` or ``journalctl``) or monitor one or more log files.
-Log messages are parsed, line-by-line, for recognized patterns.
-If an attack, such as several login failures within a few seconds, is detected, the offending IP is blocked.
-Offenders are unblocked after a set interval, but can be semi-permanently banned using the blacklist option.
+**sshguard** can monitor log files or read log messages from standard input.

-See http://www.sshguard.net/docs/setup/ for setup instructions.
+Log messages are parsed line-by-line for recognized patterns.
+An attack is detected when several patterns are matched in a set time interval.
+Attackers are blocked temporarily but can also be semi-permanently banned using the blacklist option.

 OPTIONS
 =======